alex-sentinel/esweetcakes-site/docs/shipped.md

 wondering if your login's broken.
 When I went to check, I found the google sign in right away.
 Lesson: check for a blocked popup before you start assuming your credentials are wrong.

-Another obstacle I ran into was when I almost sent a confirmation email to a total stranger.
-I was testing an auto reply node and previewed the "To" field before running it.
-I seen that it wasn't my test email at all.
+Another obstacle I ran into was when I almost sent a confirmation email to a random person.
+When I was testing an auto reply node, I looked back at the "To" field before running it.
+I saw that it wasn't my test email at all.
-I saw that the node was pulling from Google Sheets instead of straight from the webhook, and Sheets had a bunch of old test rows sitting in it from earlier runs.
-It grabbed one of those instead of my actual submission.
-I already like to check outputs before hitting execute, here I caught that there would've been a real person getting a random "thanks for your order" email.
+I guess the node was grabbing data from Google Sheets instead of from the webhook I set up, and Sheets had a lot of test rows sitting in it from earlier runs.
+It grabbed one of those instead of what I submitted.
+I already like to check the outputs before hitting execute, and here I caught that there would've been a real person getting a random "thanks for your order" email.

 Now that I have a live site running for my mother, I am going to add a working automation on top of it that gets